 Día de Los Tres Reyes Magos (Three Kings’ Day) –

-So plan that Zoom or What’sApp call for Nochebuena or Día de Los Tres Reyes Magos, interact with everyone opening their gifts and enjoying favorite recipes, and appreciate that you and your family and friends are staying safe in your own social bubbles.
-Look ahead to 2021 with joy and hope for better tomorrows to come.
-On behalf of the Cool family, we wish you and yours a safe and Feliz Navidad, and a Próspero Año Nuevo (Happy New Year)!
+So, plan a call on Nochebuena or Día de Los Tres Reyes Magos, exchange gifts, enjoy favorite dishes, and connect with family and friends across distances.
+On behalf of the Cool family, we wish you and yours a safe and joyous Feliz Navidad and a Próspero Año Nuevo (Happy New Year)!

 Subscribe To Our Newsletter